Alaska Issues » Sea Ice for Walrus Outlook

 Observations & Comments

-Observations from Shishmaref
+Observations from Sivuqaq / Gambell

-Observations from Diomede
+Observations from Sivungaq / Savoonga

-Shared by the Alaska Ocean Observing System (AOOS) for 24 June – 2 June 2025
+Shared by the Alaska Ocean Observing System (AOOS) for 8 – 16 April 2026

 The images below show animations of the movement of ice predicted by the HYbrid Coordinate Ocean Model (HYCOM).
 Snapshots from the forecast show ice coverage from 0% (black) to 100% (white) and arrows show the relative speed and direction of the ice.
 A light boundary is drawn at 15% predicted ice cover to highlight the ice edge, but ice may be predicted to extend beyond it.
 Some bays, lagoons, and areas very close to shore are not covered by the model.
 (Image produced by the Alaska Ocean Observing System / Axiom Data Science).